fpsvogel/fpsvogel.com/src/_posts/2023-07-30-solo-rpg-creative-writing-practice.md

 But how should I start, if it's those very inhibitions that make any kind of practice routine impossible?
 It only takes a minute of staring at a blank page (or, worse, the beginning of a story I've written) for me to lose my enthusiasm and run to a more familiar pastime, by which I mean coding.

-And yet… once you've realized your #1 hobby is *the same thing that you do all day at work*, and you contemplate the fact that your kid might not end up sharing that interest (at least in the next, let's say, ten years), you become highly motivated to put your eggs in more baskets, as the saying goes.
+And yet… once you've realized your #1 hobby is *the same thing that you do all day at work*, and you contemplate the fact that your kid might not end up sharing that interest (at least in the next, let's say, ten years), you become highly motivated to put your eggs in more baskets.

 So, how to make creative writing more approachable?
 I wondered if **making it into a game** might help.